dotwebstack/dotwebstack-framework/README.md

 ```

 In the `resource` folder, there should be a properties file (`application.yml`) and a `config` folder.
-The config folder contains a GraphQL schema file (`schema.graphqls`) and adapter files for the specific service and
+The config folder contains a GraphQL schema file (`schema.graphqls`), `dotwebstack.yaml` configuration file and adapter files for the specific service and
 backend.
 The service adapter files contain the mapping rules to get from a request for a specific service to the
 GraphQL core and back from the GraphQL core to a response for a specific service.
 The backend adapter files are defined
 in a folder called `model` and contain the rules to generate a backend specific query from GraphQL and read a GraphQL